 And why those choices matter.

 Why does it matter??

 The first priority is safety.
 If you are having a high risk pregnancy, or expect to have complications in your labor or expect your baby to have health challenges, then you are best served by an obstetrician and a high tech hospital.
 However, if you’re expecting a low risk pregnancy, labor and birth, then you have many options available to you, including OB’s, family practice docs, midwives, hospitals, birth centers, and home birth.

 For the majority of families, birth is a positive experience overall.
+(Average satisfaction rating on a scale of 1 – 10 is 8.2).
 When asked to reflect on it later, most will have stories of challenging times or awkward moments, but feel that the result (the baby) was worth it.
 However, there’s a difference between families saying a birth was fine, and families saying it was FABULOUS.
 And the majority of the people who say it was fabulous will attribute that to the choices they made about caregiver, birthplace, preparation, and support.
-(Click on links in the right hand sidebar to learn more about your options in each of these categories.)

 On average, in general: